Ascyam/ocaml-maxflow-project/README.md

 # Ocaml project
-**We created a Ford-Fulkerson algo in order to use it for a moneysharing application.**
+As a part of our computer science course, we created in Ocaml a Ford-Fulkerson algo in order to use it in a moneysharing application.
+This consists of balancing expenses made within a group.

+# Project Stages

 To use, you should install the *OCaml* extension in VSCode.
 Other extensions might work as well but make sure there is only one installed.
 Then open VSCode in the root directory of this repository (command line: `code path/to/ocaml-maxflow-project`).